-M340 has medium to high plasticity and feels very smooth.
-There is some distribution of particle sizes in the plus 325 mesh range and these open the matrix up and are a factor in its faster drying.
-You will have not problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
-Make sure that the focus is on evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.
+There is some distribution of particle sizes in the plus 200 mesh range, these provide channels for faster drying than other bodies you may have used.
+You should have few problems drying smaller pieces, but care and attention are necessary when making larger pieces, especially flat plates, shallow bowls and sculptural ware.
+Make sure that the focus is on the evenness of drying rather than speed; if sections of a piece dry faster, then either slow these sections down or slow down the drying of the entire piece to effect a more even process.

-M340 is high in silica and will craze fewer glaze than our porcelain bodies.
-However its overall thermal expansion is still low and crazing is possible on M340 if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or is very low in silica or alumina (little clay or flint).
-As a general rule, unbalanced glazes containing high feldspar and little kaolin or flint are usually a problem.
-For functional ware we recommend you check glaze fit using a boiling water:ice water immersion test.
-Please contact Plainsman if you need help to adjust your glaze.
+M340 is high in silica and will craze fewer glazes than porcelains.
+However, crazing is possible if a glaze is high in sodium (i.e. from soda feldspar or nepheline syenite) or very low in SiO2 or Al2O3 (little clay or silica).
+For functional ware check glaze-fit using a boiling water:ice water immersion test.

-Since M340 does contain some iron oxide, brightly colored glazes will tend be muted compared to their use on porcelain.
-This can be handled by using a well fitted slip between body and glaze or opacifying the glaze more.
+Since M340 does contain some iron oxide, brightly colored glazes will be muted compared to porcelain.
+This can be handled by using a well-fitted white engobe, like L3954B, between body and glaze (or opacifying the glaze more).